-- I never said that.– If you hold me accountable for the hurt I caused, I will simply deny I ever said it.
-Easy peasy.
+2) I never said that.– If you hold me accountable for the hurt I caused, I will deny I ever said it.

-- I’m sure you don’t mean that.– However, you feel in response to me is of no interest to be.
-I will invalidate your feelings if they don’t agree with mine.
+7) I’m sure you don’t mean that.– However, you feel that my response to me is of no interest to me.

 While those are only a hand full of the things narcissistic mothers say, there are plenty more where they came from.

 You’ll be sorry when I’m gone.– I will silence you with guilt by implying there will be good things to miss when I am gone.

 I won’t take relational responsibility for them here; now, I’ll preemptively borrow it from the hereafter.